 The programme aims to reduce health inequalities by improving the health and wellbeing of people in Hastings and Rother’s most disadvantaged communities.
 It is led by NHS Hastings and Rother Clinical Commissioning Group, and supported by a range of partners, including East Sussex County Council (ESCC), Hastings Borough Council (HBC), Rother District Council (RDC), East Sussex Healthcare NHS Trust (ESHT) and the voluntary and community sector.
 Experiences and stories from real people have been used to plan, develop and improve health and other services that benefit health for those with the poorest health outcomes.

 Click on a HHR programme objective below to find out more:

-To read more about what we are doing to reduce health inequalities in the Hastings and Rother area, and our priorities for the coming year, click here to download our latest summary (Spring 2018).
+To read more about what we are doing to reduce health inequalities in the Hastings and Rother area, and our current priorities, click here to download our latest summary (Spring 2018).